 Explained: Packaging must be resealable, tamper-evident, and child-resistant.
 It must not appeal to children.

-Cannabis labels in California have both a primary panel (located on the front or top of the package, containing the most important information) and an information panel (located on the back or anywhere visible on the packaging and containing required information that doesn’t need to be prominently displayed).
+Cannabis labels in California have both a primary panel (the part of the product label most likely to be displayed or examined at retail sale; usually the front or top of the package containing the most important information), and an information panel (any part of the label that is not the primary display panel, containing required information that is not required on the primary display panel).

-Here are the requirements for cannabis flower labels and pre-rolls (pre-rolled joints):
+Here are the requirements for cannabis flower labels and non-infused pre-rolls (pre-rolled joints):

 The primary panel must include:

-a product identifier such as the general name or description of the item
+A product identifier such as the common or usual name or description of the item

 The information panel must include: